neondatabase/website/content/guides/self-hosting-umami-neon.md

 ![Fly.io Deployment Setting](/guides/images/self-hosting-umami-neon/307247099-acca8350-75c8-4007-b486-42c4102dfe40.png)

 Click on `Confirm Settings` to set this configuration, and go back to your terminal window.
-In your terminal window, you should now see an output like the following:
+In your terminal window, you should now see output similar to the following:

 ```bash
 Waiting for launch data...
 Done